Penguin Island (Western Australia): Visiting the island

-Regular ferries carry tourists to and from the island and other marine-park sights, the journey taking 5 minutes from Mersey point.
+Regular ferries carry tourists to and from the island and other marine-park sights, the journey taking five minutes from Mersey point.
 The island can also be reached by private boat, kayaking, swimming, or walking across a 700 m sandbar, most of which is under varying depths of water.
-The Department of Parks and Wildlife (DPAW) advises against the sandbar walk, as weather conditions can change quickly making the crossing dangerous, which has resulted in several drownings.
+The Department of Parks & Wildlife advises against the sandbar walk, as weather conditions can change quickly making the crossing dangerous, which has resulted in several drownings.

 The island is closed during the winter months, from June to September, as this is the breeding time for the penguins.
 As part of the drastic decline of penguin numbers, an extension of the closure time has been discussed.
 Additionally, the island is closed when ambient temperatures climb above 35 °C, the temperature at which the penguins begin to suffer from heat stress.
+It is also closed when the temperature is forecast to exceed 35 degrees.

 As of early 2025, environmental activists were calling for the whole island to be closed to visitors for several years, to allow its penguin population to recover.
 In response, the Minister for Environment, Reece Whitby, acknowledged that human activity could threaten the penguins, but claimed that the main reason for their dwindling numbers was climate change.
 "We need to make sure that we don't have open slather … but we've had sustainable tourism on Penguin Island for decades and decades," he said.